lejund576/blog-stphnbkr/content/certifications.md

 #### Future Potential Learning

-[AWS, Advanced Networking Speciality](https://aws.amazon.com/certification/certified-advanced-networking-specialty/) : Cloud is well marketed and AWS are the Market leaders in this space.
+[AWS, Advanced Networking Speciality](https://aws.amazon.com/certification/certified-advanced-networking-specialty/) : _Cloud is well marketed and AWS are the Market leaders in this space_ &nbsp;

-[CWNP, Certified Wireless Network Professional](https://www.cwnp.com/it-certifications/) : Vendor neutral wireless exams.
-The demand for wireless is increasing especially with IoT.
+[CWNP, Certified Wireless Network Professional](https://www.cwnp.com/it-certifications/) : _Vendor neutral wireless exams.
+The demand for wireless is increasing especially with IoT_ &nbsp;
 [Palo Alto, Network Security Engineer](https://www.paloaltonetworks.com/services/education/palo-alto-networks-certified-network-security-engineer)
-: Palo Alto have been the market leaders for enterprise firewalls for a number of years now.
+: _Palo Alto have been the market leaders for enterprise firewalls for a number of years now_